ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/cluster/create.md

       --ram string                Custom RAM: multiples of 1024. e.g. --ram 1024 or --ram 1024MB or --ram 4GB (required and only settable for enterprise edition) (required)
       --shards int32              The total number of shards in the sharded_cluster cluster.
 Setting this flag is only possible for enterprise clusters and infers a sharded_cluster type.
 Possible values: 2 - 32. (required for sharded_cluster enterprise clusters) (required) (default 1)
       --storage-size string       Custom Storage: Greater performance for values greater than 100 GB. (required and only settable for enterprise edition) (required)
       --storage-type string       Custom Storage Type. (required and only settable for enterprise edition).
-Can be one of: HDD, SSD, SSD Premium (required)
+Can be one of: HDD, SSD, "SSD Premium" (required)
       --template string           The ID of a Mongo Template, or a word contained in the name of one.
 Templates specify the number of cores, storage size, and memory.
 (Required only for business edition) (required)
   -t, --timeout int               Timeout option for Request [seconds] (default 60)
       --type string               Cluster Type.
 Required for enterprise clusters.
 Not required (inferred) if using --shards or --instances.
 Can be one of: replicaset, sharded-cluster (default "replicaset")